9145vireak/vipmembers/README.txt

-Bot with ABA Pay and VIP button (no OCR).
-Deploy as background worker.
+Simple bot with ABA payment and VIP channel button.
+No OCR, no confirmation required.